Players (Canadian) Formula Atlantic Series Race

 - March 712M [71BM-2?]
 (Mauro Lanaro): New for Bill Gubelmann (Oyster Bay, NY) and used in British Formula Atlantic at the start of the season, winning at Oulton Park 21 March, and then in the SCCA Pro Formula B series.
 The car was often described as a 712M but it seems more likely that he used the same 712BM all season.
 Also raced with a BDA in the Formula A race at Lime Rock in Sep and in one round of the Canadian series.
 Sold via Joe Grimaldi's The Race Shop to Frank Del Vecchio (Trumbull, CT) and used in NEDiv FB and in a couple of rounds of the Pro series.
 Sold back via Joe Grimaldi at the end of 1972; Frank thinks it went to a Canadian, and it is very likely to have been the car driven by Ken Huband, Norm Joy and David Westgate in 1973 and 1974.
 Sold to Mauro Lanaro (Montréal, Quebec) to replace the 71BM he lost in a transporter fire in 1974.
 Fitted with a Cosworth BDA engine and raced as the LM Special until at least 1977.
 Whether it is the LM Special he raced from 1980 to 1983 is unclear.
 The car remained with Lanaro for many years and was eventually rebuilt to original 71BM specification about 1999.
 In late 2018, it was part of a package of cars bought from Lanaro by David Clubine (Brantford, ON), and was sold to a collector in Ontario.

 - March 74B (Ron Rogers): New to Bruce Jensen (Kitchener, Ontario, Canada), and raced by him in the Players Canadian Formula Atlantic series.
 He competed in all seven rounds of the series, with a best result of second place at Edmonton in June, and took pole position at Sanair in July.
 He then competed in the Trois-Rivières race in September, and in the two Pro Formula B races later in the season, at Waterford Hills in September, and the US GP support race at Watkins Glen in October.
 The car was sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada), who appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
 He sold the car to Ron Rogers (Trenton, Ontario), who raced it mostly in club events in 1976 and 1977 before selling it to Jim Close.
 Rogers ran the car for Close until Close took it back to California.
-Sold back to Rogers in the early 1990s, and retained.
+Sold back to Rogers in the early 1990s, and retained until November 2020, when it was sold to Tom Smith of TS Historics (Newbury, Berkshire).

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.